 A student who misses an examination, work assignment or other project because of the observance of a religious holy day will be given the opportunity to complete the work missed within a reasonable time after the absence.
 The student may not be penalized for these excused absences unless the student fails to complete satisfactorily the missed assignment or examination within a reasonable time after the excused absence.
+The student notifies the instructor of each class scheduled on the date that the student would be absent for a religious holy day.
+Arrangements must be made with the instructor in advance.
 This policy does not apply to any student absence which may interfere with patient care.